A timeline and history of ESG investing, rules and practices ESG marketing: Why it's important and how to draft a plan

 What is an ESG score?

-An ESG score is a way to assign a quantitative metric, such as a numerical score or letter rating, to the environmental, social and governance (ESG) efforts undertaken by a specific organization.
+An ESG score is a way to assign a quantitative metric, such as a numerical score or letter rating, to the environmental, social and governance (ESG) efforts of an organization.

-ESG efforts have become increasingly important in recent years as awareness around the topic has grown.
+ESG efforts have become increasingly important as awareness around the topic has grown.
 There are numerous ESG benefits for businesses that get it right, including providing competitive advantage, attracting investors, improving financial performance, building customer loyalty and helping to make a company's operations sustainable.
-An ESG score, also sometimes referred to as an ESG rating, is a way to measure how organizations are executing their ESG goals as they seek to recognize the benefits it can provide.
+An ESG score, also sometimes referred to as an ESG rating, is a way to measure how an organization is executing its ESG goals.

-An organization's score will include a variety of ESG metrics that span environmental sustainability, human resources practices, business ethics, external social factors and overall corporate governance concerns.
-An ESG score can be used by investors, analysts and other stakeholders to assess the risk and opportunities associated with a company's practices.
-Comparing ESG scores can help identify those areas where companies can improve their sustainability and ethical practices, and enables users to benchmark an organization against competitors within the same industry or sector.
+An organization's score includes a variety of ESG metrics that span environmental sustainability, human resources practices, business ethics, social responsibility and overall corporate governance concerns.
+Investors, analysts and other stakeholders use ESG scores to assess the risk and opportunities associated with a company's practices.
+Comparing ESG scores can help identify areas where companies can improve their sustainability and ethical practices.
+They also let users benchmark an organization against competitors within the same industry or sector.

 Why are ESG scores important to companies?